tareq403/Amar-PDF/README.md

 # PDF Editor

 A professional PDF viewer and editor application built with PyQt5 and PyMuPDF (fitz).
-Features a clean, modular architecture following OOP best practices.
+Features a clean, modular architecture with comprehensive annotation tools, page management, and PDF merging capabilities.

 ## Features